-On the upper level across from the Southwest Airlines ticket counter is Fara Café and Sports Bar.
+In the Barbara-Jordan Terminal on the upper level across from the Southwest Airlines ticket counter is Fara Café and Sports Bar.
 Fara Café offers delicious, aromatic coffee and gourmet sandwiches.
 The upstairs sports bar offers a variety of beer and wine and a full service bar.
-In the baggage claim area there are vending machines with beverages and snacks.
+In the baggage claim area there are vending machines with beverages and snacks and a Starbucks.

-On the upper level across from Checkpoint #2 is SoCo Market.
-Named after the hip South Congress neighborhood, SoCo Market offers sandwiches, Austin Java coffee, smoothies, baked goods, drinks and sundries.
+On the upper level across from Checkpoint #2 is Z Market, offering sandwiches, coffee, smoothies, baked goods, drinks and sundries.